Tuesday, June 30, 2020

 INTRODUCTION

-Little is however known about his life as a judge.
-One of the outstanding lessons from the story of Samson is that whereas the writer of the Book of Judges sought to depict Samson's moral excesses, he nevertheless underscores the fact that God ultimately used this "superman" to accomplish His purposes for Israel in an amazing way.
+Little is however known about Samson's life as a judge.
+One of the outstanding lessons from the story of Samson is that whereas the writer of the Book of Judges sought to depict Samson's moral excesses, he nevertheless underscores that God ultimately used this "superman" to accomplish His purposes for Israel in an amazing way.
 The story meanders along low and high moments which are inextricably interwoven in the four chapters.

 We shall focus on one of the incidents that perhaps most aptly reveals the moral escapades of Samson and around which his ungodly marriages and activities stand.

 Samson never got to marry the woman he loved.
-Of course he got it wrong on his choices on instances.
+Of course he got it wrong on his choices on all instances.
 He trusted his eyes and instincts more than the wisdom of his godly parents and settled for Philistine women.
 American televangelist John Hagee once said that love at first sight is cured by a second look!
 How true.

 The second Philistine woman to come into Samson's life is Delilah, the girl from the Valley of Sorek, who was equally up to no good.
 The Hebrew meaning of her name is "delicate", a name that has come to be associated with treacherous and voluptuous women.
 Delilah was perhaps the equivalent of a cold war double agent spy-queen, who was under the direction of the enemies of God's people (Judges 16:4-5).